sotirislem/SecretMessageSharingWebApp/README.md

 Remote server is only used to store the encrypted message, so it can be later retrieved by a third person. \
 Sender has the ability to receive a delivery notification on his browser once his message is read by a recipient. \
 The encryption key which is used to encrypt/decrypt a message is locally created on user's browser and never gets exposed to server. \
 Every generated message is removed from server upon its retrieval.
-Also, unread messages are automatically destroyed 1 hour after their creation timestamp.
+Also, unread messages are automatically destroyed 1 hour after their creation timestamp. \
+For even more extra security, an OTP mechanism can seal the message further, allowing successful recovery only after the recipient provides a valid OTP that will be delivered to their email address.

 ### Made with:
 * ASP.NET Core 6